jruoff/Bone/README.md

 # Bone

+This program depends on Java 8.
 To build the compiler plugin, run the command:
 ```bash
   sbt assembly
 ```